manwar/python-guide/introduction-to-python.md

 The above code skips even number and only prints odd number between 5 and 10 i.e. `5, 7, 9`.

-Enumerate a list in loop
+Enumerate a list in loop as below:

     days = ["Mon", "Tue", "Wed", "Thu", "Fri", "Sat", "Sun"] for i,d in enumarate(days):
         print(i, d)

-The code would print like below
+The code would print like below:

     0 Mon
     1 Tue